Medians of populations of persistence diagrams: Comparing the median and the mean

-One qualitative difference between the mean and the median is the presence and absence of points with small persistence.
-Generally these points are heuristically thought of as noise.
-If we take the mean of a single point distance $d$ from the diagonal and $N-1$ copies of the diagonal we get a point with distance $d/N$ from the diagonal.
-If we take the median of one point off the diagonal and lots of copies of the diagonal we always get the diagonal.
-In the big picture this can add up to lots of extra points off the diagonal in the mean over the median.
+One qualitative difference between the mean and the median is the presence or absence of points with small persistence.
+In some applications, such as when we have point cloud samples of an underlying shape of interest, these are heuristically the result of noise.
+The mean of a selection containing at least one point off the diagonal is a point off the diagonal.
+It is possible for the mean of $N$ diagrams each with $K$ points to contain $NK$ off diagonal points.
+In comparison the median of any selection with more than half copies of the diagonal will always be a copy of the diagonal.
+In the big picture this can add up to lots of extra points off the diagonal in the mean persistence diagram when compared to the median.